 I am at the tail end of my third period of burnout in my career.
 To say I learn the hard way is a complete understatement.
-But as they say, “third times a charm” – I think I finally learned the lessons to be learnt from my burnout and I want to pass the wisdom onto you.
+But as they say, “third time a charm” – I think I finally learned the lessons to be learned from my burnout, and I want to pass the wisdom on to you.

 We live in a culture that encourages us to constantly be doing more.

-The reasons people take on too much and become burnt out varies from person to person, but for many of us it starts with an urgent need to prove ourselves in some way.
+The reasons people take on too much and become burnt out vary from person to person, but for many of us, it starts with an urgent need to prove ourselves in some way.

 I want to share my story in the hope that you might relate to it and see some burnout patterns in your own life before it’s too late.